 Members of the Search & Rescue unit are the first responders for search emergencies and are on call 24 hours a day, 365 days a year.
-While it is understood that school, work, sport teams, and family commitments are priorities, I am willing to make every effort to respond to incident call outs, even when it means I must leave or not attend a planned event.
+While it is understood that school, work, sport teams, and family commitments are priorities, I am willing to make every effort to respond to incident callouts, even when it means I must leave or not attend a planned event.

 I understand that I may be called or paged for a search when I may be at work, school or any hour, day or night.
 I understand that I will need to provide all of my own personal equipment and basic gear.
 I also recognize I am committing to at least two years of active participation in SAR.

 For many people, volunteering for search and rescue is a rewarding and fun experience, but it’s important to recognize it also can be difficult.
-Search and rescue (SAR) missions sometimes involve crime scenes, finding or assisting in the recovery of human remains, providing medical assistance to severally injured persons and other difficult circumstances.
+Search and rescue (SAR) missions sometimes involve crime scenes, finding or assisting in the recovery of human remains, providing medical assistance to severally injured persons, and other difficult circumstances.
 SAR members may also interact with family members or friends of the subject of a SAR mission who are very emotional.
-The team offers support to members to help process and cope with difficult situations and members can select out of assignments if necessary.
-SAR missions can be emotionally challenging and it’s important for people who choose to volunteer for SAR to be confident that they feel emotionally resilient enough for the work and have good mental health.
+The team offers support to members to help them process and cope with difficult situations and members can select out of assignments if necessary.
+SAR missions can be emotionally challenging, and it’s important for people who volunteer for SAR to be confident that they feel emotionally resilient enough for the work and have good mental health.